RexMortem/C_Course-Introduction/Session1.md

 A compiler turns **high-level** code (such as **C**) into **low-level** machine code that the computer can run.

 The idea is that **C** code is relatively portable so you can write some **C** code, give that code to multiple different machines and they'll be able to run it using their respective compilers.
+In practice, since **C** often talks "directly" to Operating Systems, you will often have to write slightly different **C** code for different machines for complex programs.

 ![A diagram describing compilation](images/CompilationDiagram.png)
 - Compiling C code turns it into an exe